 git push sg-remote my-branch:master

-Hopefully this gives you some insight into how the SiteGround git deployments work, so you can use them effectively with minimal frustration.
+Hopefully this gives you some insight into how the SiteGround git deployments work, so you can use them effectively.

 If you’re interesting in learning more about git deployments or how to set up your own git-push-to-deploy, I recommend starting with this article to familiarize yourself with a basic setup: